apache/nuttx/configs/lm3s6965-ek/README.txt

        CONFIG_HOST_LINUX=y                 : Linux (Cygwin under Windows okay too).
        CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot (arm-nuttx-elf-gcc)
        CONFIG_RAW_BINARY=y                 : Output formats: ELF and raw binary

+  tcpecho:
+    This configuration builds the simple TCP echo example based on W.Richard Steven UNIX Programming book to ensure correct usage of the socket API.
+    Contributed by Max Holtzberg.

+    NOTES:
+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. Default platform/toolchain:

+       CONFIG_HOST_LINUX=y                     : Linux
+       CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYL=y : Codesourcery for Linux
+       CONFIG_RAW_BINARY=y                     : Output formats: ELF and raw binary

+    3. As it is configured now, you MUST have a network connected.
+       Otherwise, the NSH prompt will not come up because the Ethernet driver is waiting for the network to come up.
+That is probably a bug in the Ethernet driver behavior!